 Analytes detected in the surface water were compared to the USEPA and State of Maryland freshwater acute and chronic water quality criteria.
-Criteria were derived from the USEPA National Recommended Water Quality Criteria (USEPA 2018) and the Code of Maryland Regulations (COMAR 26.08.02.03-2).
+Criteria were derived from the USEPA National Recommended Water Quality Criteria (USEPA 2022) and the Code of Maryland Regulations (COMAR 26.08.02.03-2).
 For dissolved metals, the State of Maryland freshwater water quality criteria for the protection of aquatic life are the same as the USEPA criteria (Table 3) and are directly comparable to the results.

-The State of Maryland allows, but does not require, that freshwater criteria be adjusted based on water hardness.
-The freshwater water quality criteria for the protection of aquatic life for cadmium, chromium, copper, lead, nickel, and zinc were calculated using the minimum hardness value (880 milligrams per liter [mg/L]), which was applied to both samples as a conservative evaluation of water quality.
+The State of Maryland allows but does not require that freshwater criteria be adjusted based on water hardness.
+The freshwater water quality criteria for the protection of aquatic life for cadmium, chromium, copper, lead, nickel, and zinc were calculated using the minimum hardness value (74 milligrams per liter [mg/L]), which was applied to both samples as a conservative evaluation of water quality.

 Results of the water quality characterization are summarized in Table 3.
-Hardness values were similar between both samples (880 mg/L at RB-01 and 930 mg/L at RB-02).
+Hardness values were similar between both samples (75 mg/L at RB-01 and 74 mg/L at RB-02).
 Nutrients were reported at similar concentrations between both surface water samples.
 Ammonia was not detected at either location.
-Total phosphorus was detected at a concentration of 0.046 mg/L at RB-01 and was not detected at RB-02.
-TKN was detected at concentrations of 2.2 mg/L and 2.8 mg/L at RB-01 and RB-02, respectively.
-The nitrate + nitrite concentration was 0.61 mg/L at RB-01 and 0.57 mg/L at RB-02.
-The total suspended solids concentration was 11 mg/L at RB-01 and 14 mg/L at RB-02.
-Nutrient concentrations in the fall 2020 sampling event generally fall within the range of concentrations from the previous seven sampling events (spring and fall 2016, spring 2017, spring and fall 2018, and spring and fall 2019) at RB-01 and RB-02.
+Total phosphorus was detected at a concentration of 0.067 mg/L at RB-01 and 0.13 mg/Lat RB-02.
+TKN was detected at concentrations of 0.57 mg/L and 0.56 mg/L at RB-01 and RB-02, respectively.
+The nitrate + nitrite concentration was 1.6 mg/L at RB-01 and 1.4 mg/L at RB-02.
+The total suspended solids concentration was 24 mg/L at RB-01 and 28 mg/L at RB-02.
+Nutrient concentrations in the fall 2021 sampling event generally fall within the range of concentrations from the previous eight sampling events (spring and fall 2016, spring 2017, spring and fall 2018, spring and fall 2019, and fall 2020) at RB-01 and RB-02.

-Of the sixteen tested metals, seven were detected in one or both surface water samples (aluminum, antimony, arsenic, copper, iron, manganese, and nickel).
+Of the sixteen tested metals, eight were detected in one or both surface water samples (aluminum, arsenic, copper, iron, lead, manganese, nickel, and thallium).
 None of the metals were detected at concentrations that exceeded acute or chronic freshwater criteria.
-Metal concentrations in both samples generally fell within the range of, or were less than, concentrations reported in the previous six sampling events (Table 3).
+Metal concentrations in both samples generally fell within the range of or were less than concentrations reported in the previous six sampling events (Table 3).